ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 the hardware component types in the IANA-maintained "IANA-ENTITY-MIB" registry.

-Some of the definitions taken from {{!RFC8348}} are actually based on the ENTITY-MIB {{!RFC6933}}.
+Some of the definitions taken from {{!RFC8348}} are based on the ENTITY-MIB {{!RFC6933}}.

-For the additional attributes of specific hardware, such as CPU, storage, port, power supply is defined in the hardware extension.
+Additional attributes of specific hardware, such as CPU, storage, port, or power supply are defined in the hardware extension.

 ### Software Components